ShawnKyzer/synthetic-data-generator/README.md

 ## References

-* Special thanks to the amazing work done by Gretel Synthetics (https://github.com/gretelai/gretel-synthetics)
+* Thanks to the work done by Gretel Synthetics (https://github.com/gretelai/gretel-synthetics)
+* Thanks to YData for Pandas-Profiling (https://github.com/ydataai/pandas-profiling)